Go to Studio

 Google Docs Reader

-The Google Docs Reader node reads content and metadata from one or multiple Google Docs documents.
-It supports multi-document selection via Google Drive Picker, per-document tab selection, and three output formats (JSON, plain text, markdown).
+The Google Docs Reader node connects to your Google account and reads content and metadata from one or multiple Google Docs documents.
+It supports multi-document selection through the Google Drive Picker, per-document tab selection, and three output formats (JSON, plain text, Markdown).

 Quick setup